jchook/stega/README.md

 Roadmap
 -------

-- CLI tool
+- Support embedding/extracting files and binary data in the demo
-- Support embedding/extracting files and binary data instead of just text
+- Support for embedding file names for easy/meaningful extraction
 - Detection tool to reveal whether data is hidden in a PNG's LSBs